top of page

 • An outcome that resulted as a direct result of your actions.
 What did your actions produce?
 It doesn't always need to be a monumental, earth-shattering impact, but it does need to be there.

-#3 Failing to curate your resume to your targeted role
+Resume mistake 3 - Failing to curate your resume to your targeted role

-If you were to walk into your local car dealership looking for an off-road vehicle for travelling through muddy terrain and the salesperson tries to sell you on a two-door Volkswagen beetle, you'd think they weren't very good at their job.
+It's like you were to walk into your local car dealership looking for an off-road vehicle for travelling through muddy terrain and the salesperson tries to sell you on a two-door Volkswagen beetle, you'd think they weren't very good at their job.

 So why would you do that to a prospective employer?
 By submitting a resume for a role it wasn't written for, you're demonstrating one of two things: